 There are so many ways to enjoy the Abel Tasman.
 As Aotearoa New Zealand’s smallest National Park, it is possible to thoroughly explore in a short period of time.
 There is no road access into the park, so the access is on foot or by boat, but you can always add to your adventure in a sea kayak.
 You’ll likely come across dolphins, seals, and curious sea birds, a highlight for me is watching the kororā (little blue penguin) hunting for its lunch!

-Our South Island itineraries, Ultimate South Island and Southern Slice get off to a great start in the Abel Tasman National Park, then head south.
+Our South Island itineraries, Ultimate South Island and South Island Grand Hikes get off to a great start in the Abel Tasman National Park, then head south.